bucardo/dbdpg/CONTRIBUTING.md

 ### IRC

-You may find helpful people at #postgresql on irc.freenode.net
+You may find helpful people at #postgresql on irc.libera.chat

 Lower volume but more technical discussions happen at #dbi on irc.perl.org